Graduate study programme for students who already completed a first university degree.

 Application and application documents

-- Documentation of your academic degree including details on course work.
-If you have not received your degree certificate by the end of the application deadline, please attach documentation of all your examination results (relevant for your final degree) so far;
+- Documentation of your academic degree including a detailed description of your coursework and performance assessments.
+If you have not received your examination certificate by the application deadline, please attach documentation of all completed performance assessments that will be used to calculate your final grade

-- Current certificate of enrolment or proof of exmatriculation (if you have studied at a German university, please indicate your 'Fachsemester’ and ‘Hochschulsemester’).
+- A current certificate of enrolment or proof of exmatriculation – if you studied at a German university, please indicate your 'Fachsemester’ (semesters enrolled in a particular study programme) and your ‘Hochschulsemester’ (total number of semesters enrolled)

 - Applicants from China: APS certificate (original) issued by the German Embassy in Beijing